izzius94/agilex-test/README.md

 make coverage
 ```
 Code coverage is the way to see how mush of your code is covered by the tests exporting it in a folder called `coverage`
 with HTML files to investigate the results.
+Files available at `code/coverage`.